 Late July until frost.

 General description and context

-Although they are typically in taller trees, I also find them in young Swamp White Oaks (as in the photos below) around picnic areas, parking areas, and park roads.
+Although they are typically in taller trees, I also find them in young oak (as in the photos below) planted around picnic areas, parking areas, and park roads.
 At one point, there was a Davis’s singing in the street tree in front of our house (on the “tree lawn,” or “devil’s strip,” depending whether you are in the Cleveland area or the Akron area).
 The shape of the leaves seems to work well for singing males.
 This will be your best chance to identify this species, as you will be able to hear individual crickets and possibly even seen them.